AntonSemechko/S2-Particle-Tracking/README.md

-are built around Möller & Trumbore ray-triangle intersection algorithm [[1]], with additional modifications which produce substantial speed-up when thousands or even millions of repeated queries must be performed relative to a fixed spherical mesh.
-Significant effort went into optimizing performance of these functions by:
+are built around Möller & Trumbore ray-triangle intersection algorithm [[1]], with additional modifications which produce substantial speed-up when thousands or even millions of repeated queries are performed relative to a fixed spherical mesh.
+Significant effort went into optimizing performance by:

 - removing computational overhead by precomputing "static" variables that would otherwise have to be recomputed during every call to the main functions, and

 - using space partitioning methods to reduce the number of ray-triangle intersection tests

-I experimented with two different approaches for partitioning S^2 using (a) overlapping charts and (b) spherical grids, each corresponding to a different function (see above).
+I experimented with two different approaches for partitioning the sphere using (a) overlapping charts and (b) spherical grids, each corresponding to a different function (see above).
 The first of these uses nearest-neighbor search and exploits the built-in [`pointLocation`] function to assign particles/rays to mesh triangles stereographically mapped onto a plane (see `SphericalTriangleIntersection_UsignStereoProj.m`), while the second attempts to improve performance by reducing the number of ray-triangle intersection tests using binning (see `SphericalTriangleIntersection.m`).
-In order to speed-up the the queries, both functions employ auto-generated data structures which they re-use during all subsequent functional calls.
+In order to speed-up the the queries, both functions employ auto-generated data structures which they re-use during subsequent functional calls.

-Benchmark tests (see `s2_ray_triangle_intersection_benchmark_test.m`) revealed that `SphericalTriangleIntersection_UsignStereoProj.m` is the most efficient of the two functions (up to 60 times faster) and that the gap in performance of the two functions increases with increasing number of simultaneous positional queries and complexity of the mesh.
-Here are the performance curves of the two functions (computed on machine with i7-4940MX CPU, 32 GB RAM, R2020a Matlab):
+Benchmark tests (see `s2_ray_triangle_intersection_benchmark_test.m`) revealed that `SphericalTriangleIntersection_UsignStereoProj.m` is the fastest (up to 60 times) of the two functions and that the gap in performance of the two functions increases with increasing number of simultaneous positional queries and complexity of the mesh.
+Here are the performance curves of the two functions (based on i7-4940MX CPU, 32 GB RAM, R2020a Matlab):

 ![](benchmark_performance_curves.jpg)